rebeccaksulisufi/ada-college/Psychology/Paper 1/Topic 2 - Memory/Improving eyewitness testimoney with cognitive interview.md

-# Outline and evaluate the use of cognitive interview as means of improving the accuracy of eyewitness testimony
+# Improving the accuracy of eyewitness testimony using the cognitive interview

 ## A01
 - Geiselman developed a interviewing technique called the cognitive interview